20-Year-Old Man Charged With Murder Of Milan Loncar, Temple Grad Killed Walking Dog In Brewerytown

 PHILADELPHIA (CBS) — A Philadelphia man has been charged with murder in connection to the shooting death of Milan Loncar, a 25-year-old Temple University graduate who was killed while walking his dog in Brewerytown on Wednesday night.
-Philadelphia police announced the arrest of 20-year-old Josephus Davis on Sunday.
-Davis is facing a murder charge and related offenses.
+Philadelphia police announced the arrest of 20-year-old Davis Josephus on Sunday.
+Josephus is facing a murder charge and related offenses.

 Police said a second male suspect has been identified in the incident.